voted 'one to watch in 2019'

 On My Mind expresses Rosie’s stylistically adventurous approach to pop songwriting.
 A mature collection of songs demonstrating her natural affinity with the guitar and love of multi-layered acoustic soundscapes.
 Close vocal harmonies amidst "strange, knowing changes & strong sure melodies" conjure up the sounds of Joni Mitchell, Gretchen Parlato, Becca Stevens, Emily King, Olivia Chaney, Pat Metheny, Lionel Loueke & George Benson.

 Self-taught for a number of years, Rosie began her journey into jazz at the National Youth Jazz Orchestra.
 Later, attending Tomorrow’s Warriors & songwriting workshops at the Roundhouse.
 She now hones her musicianship under the wings of: Pete Churchill, Lauren Kinsella, Chris Montague, Becca Stevens, Mike Walker & Barak Schmool among others.

-Currently musing her second album, Rosie is ‘One To Watch in 2019’ (Jazzwise)
+Currently musing her second album, Rosie is credited as ‘One To Watch’ by Jazzwise Magazine

 "a songwriter of her time"